BautistaBoselli/bitcoin-node/README.md

 LOG=file
 NPEERS=1
 ```
-A working example of this is shown in the _example-config.txt_ file.
+A working example of this is shown in the _example-config_ file.

 Then we run the following command line:
 ```